DaniloSerna/my-first-repo/README.md

 Three of my favorite foods are:

 1. Fish.
-2. Artisan Burguer.
+2. Burguer (Artisan).
 3. Asian Food.

 ### Contact

-The best way to get in touch with me is [on Faceboo](https://www.facebook.com/danilo.sernaortiz).
+The best way to get in touch with me is [on Facebook](https://www.facebook.com/danilo.sernaortiz).